Baldeva Ram Burdak

 Struggle against Jagirdari

-He had joined the Jat agitation of Shekhawati along with other active leaders of this movement such as Hari Singh Burdak (Palthana), Prithvi Singh Bhukar (Gothra Bhukaran), Goru Singh Garhwal (Katrathal), Ishwar Singh Bhamu (Bhainrupura), Panne Singh Batar & Kishan Singh Batar (Bataranau).
+He had joined the Jat agitation of Shekhawati farmers movement along with other active leaders of this movement such as Hari Singh Burdak (Palthana), Prithvi Singh Bhukar (Gothra Bhukaran), Goru Singh Garhwal (Katrathal), Ishwar Singh Bhamu (Bhainrupura), Panne Singh Batar & Kishan Singh Batar (Bataranau).

 Preparations for Jat Prajapati Maha-Yagna